 The essence is to train your brain to pause before you act.

 The promise of reward doesn’t always equal satisfaction.
 Your mind tricks you into believing the object of your desire is what will make you happy.
 But long-term satisfaction is rooted in your ability to refrain from impulses that stray from your goals and values.

 Next time you’re faced with a willpower challenge, what will you do?

 “People with low willpower use it to get themselves out of crises.
 People with high willpower use it not to get themselves into crises.”

 – Roy Baumeister

-Next we’d love to hear from you, what was your biggest willpower insight, and which strategy are you more likely to start using in your life?
+Now we’d love to hear from you.
+What was your biggest willpower insight, and which strategy are you more likely to start using in your life?
 Leave a comment below.

 Baumeister, R., & Vohs, K. (2007).
 Self-regulation, ego depletion, and motivation.
 Social and Personality Psychology Compass, 1, 1-14.

 Duckworth, A. L. (2011).
 The significance of self-control.
 Proceedings of the National Academy of Sciences, 108(7), 2639–2640.

 Hofmann, W., Vohs, K. D., & Baumeister, R. F. (2012).
 What people desire, feel conflicted about, and try to resist in everyday life.
 Psychological Science, 23(6), 582–588.